mimeyy/dylansbang/README.md

 indian_post.server_host = localhost
 indian_post.server_ports = 47625
 ```
 Then just run indianserver.bin in addition to bangserver.bin as instructed below.
+(You can run `./bangserver | ./indianserver` to run them in the same instance)

 Everything below this point, including the license, was written by the good folks at Grey Havens.
 # Bang!
 Howdy Pardner